Critical Infrastructure Defence Act: Background

 The bill was introduced in response to the 2020 Canadian pipeline and railway protests.
 Protesters of the Wetʼsuwetʼen First Nation objected to the construction of the Coastal GasLink Pipeline (CGL) through 190 km of their unceded traditional territory in British Columbia.
 Protesters blocked construction of the pipeline, preventing workers from accessing parts of the site.
-On February 6, 2020, Royal Canadian Mounted Police (RCMP) officers charged with enforcing a court ordered injunction arrested those blocking construction.
-In February through March 2020 solidarity protests sprang up all over the country and included blockades of a port in Vancouver, a rail line in Ontario, and commuter trails in Quebec.
+On February 6, 2020, the Royal Canadian Mounted Police enforced a court-ordered injunction by arresting those blocking construction.
+In February and March solidarity protests sprang up all over the country and included blockades of a port in Vancouver, a rail line in Ontario, and commuter trails in Quebec.
 Instances of roads and bridges being blocked occurred in Calgary, Winnipeg, and Regina.

-Solidarity protests occurred in both Calgary and Edmonton, including a rail blockade in Edmonton.
-In Calgary, approximately 200 protesters marched from TC Energy Tower in downtown Calgary to Reconciliation Bridge on February 10, 2020.
+Solidarity protests occurred in both Calgary and Edmonton, including a railway blockade in Edmonton.
+In Calgary, approximately 200 protesters marched from TC Energy Tower in downtown Calgary to Reconciliation Bridge on February 10.
 They blocked traffic for 2 hours at the intersection of Memorial Drive and Edmonton Trail, before returning to the bridge at police's request.
 Protesters later marched from the bridge to city hall late Monday afternoon.
 Protesters connected with police prior to the protest and it was a peaceful event.
 No arrests were made.
 In Edmonton, approximately 60 protesters marched along Jasper Avenue and 109 Street Friday on February 14.
 Police asked motorists to avoid the area if possible.
 One protester was taken into custody for allegedly blocking traffic, but was later released with no charges.
 In Edmonton on February 19, approximately 20 protesters set up a blockade along a Canadian National (CN) Railway line for around 12 hours before about 30 counter-protesters dismantled it.
 Protesters and counter-protesters argued, but there was no violence.
-Eastbound and westbound cars carrying perishables, industrial products and flammable products were stopped.
+Eastbound and westbound railcars carrying perishables, industrial products and flammable products were stopped.
 According to an affidavit signed by superintendent of network operations Jason Hilmanowski on behalf of CN, the impact of the blockade was “severe” and would compound every hour the line was blocked, since it would take several days to deal with the backlog of goods created for customers.
-CN’s lawyer Adrian Elmslie argued that the Edmonton blockade is a serious safety issue, creating a situation in which dangerous goods can be improperly stored.
+CN’s lawyer Adrian Elmslie argued that the Edmonton blockade was a serious safety issue, creating a situation in which dangerous goods could be improperly stored.
 CN was granted a 30-day injunction against the protesters.

 Nationwide blockades and rail delays were said to have had a negative impact on the province's industries, including economic losses in both agriculture and propane.